 Multiple customers:

-- who do not appear to be related have common identifiers
+- who don’t appear to be related have common identifiers

 Money laundering